crdueck/exactEarth/functional_lunch_and_learn.md

 The `Option` `Monad` represents a computation that could possibly fail to return a result at one or more points.
 If any subcomputation returns `Nothing`, the entire computation should return `Nothing`.

+You may consider using `Option` instead of `try/catch` blocks.
+Instead of throwing an exception if a computation fails (ex. establishing a database connection), return `None` instead and let the calling function decide how to handle the failure.

 ~~~ scala
 def bothGrandFathers(person: Person): Option[(Person, Person)] =